ia2067/TRAPP/README.md

 <!--The user guide for the SEAMS 2019 reviewers is available at https://www4.in.tum.de/~gerostat/SEAMS19_user_guide.zip.-->

 ## SWEN 711
 This fork is for the usage of Ian and David in our Self-Adaptive Software Class, i.e. purely educational.
+Welcome to the updated fork.

 ## Read about TRAPP
 * [Pre-print](https://iliasger.github.io/pubs/SEAMS19-EPOS-SUMO.pdf) of TRAPP publication at the [14th Symposium on Software Engineering for Adaptive and Self-Managing Systems 2019](https://conf.researchr.org/home/seams-2019)